booktrackerGirl/Open-platform-for-social-science-researchers/CODE_OF_CONDUCT.md

 # Acknowledgement

-This code of conduct was adapted from the code of conduct documented in the (Turing Way project)[https://github.com/alan-turing-institute/the-turing-way/blob/main/CODE_OF_CONDUCT.md].
+This code of conduct was adapted from the code of conduct documented in the [Turing Way project](https://github.com/alan-turing-institute/the-turing-way/blob/main/CODE_OF_CONDUCT.md).